-- 1. The Rapid Assessment of the Green Climate Fund's (GCF) Request for Proposals (RFP) Modality (hereinafter referred to as the "Assessment" or "Review") was undertaken primarily to assess the relevance and the effectiveness of the GCF's RFP Modality, and to examine its implementation process in light of the GCF mandate.
-The Updated Strategic Plan (USP) for the GCF: 2020-2023 states among its key actions for fostering a paradigm-shifting portfolio that the GCF would review "the deployment of requests for proposals", which involved undertaking "an overall review of RFPs".
+- 1. The Rapid Assessment of the Green Climate Fund's (GCF) Request for Proposals (RFP) Modality (from now on referred to as the "Assessment" or "Review") was undertaken primarily to assess the relevance and the effectiveness of the GCF's RFP Modality and to examine its implementation process in relation to the GCF mandate.
+The Updated Strategic Plan (USP) for the GCF: 2020-2023 states, among its key actions for fostering a paradigm-shifting portfolio, that the GCF would review "the deployment of requests for proposals", which would require "an overall review of RFPs".
 This Assessment supports this review process.
-It reviews past and ongoing RFPs to draw lessons from their development/design and implementation, and provides recommendations for improving the use of RFPs by the GCF.
-The GCF's Updated Project and Programme Cycle document (July 2017) indicates that RFPs are one of the ways in which programmes or project funding proposals (FPs) are generated.
-The only guidance provided in this document on how RFPs would be conducted referred to the suggestion that national designated authorities (NDAs) / focal points and accredited entities (AEs) may submit FPs in response to RFPs. - 2.
+It reviews past and ongoing RFPs to draw lessons from their development/design and implementation and offers recommendations for improving the GCF's use of RFPs.
+The GCF's Updated Project and Programme Cycle document (July 2017) indicates that RFPs are among the various ways the GCF generates programme or project funding proposals (FPs).
+However, the only guidance provided in this document on how RFPs would be conducted refers to the suggestion that national designated authorities (NDAs) / focal points and accredited entities (AEs) may submit FPs in response to RFPs. - 2.
 This Assessment will explore the four RFPs launched by the GCF.
-Each of them has their own guidelines and processes, and these have been taken into account by the Assessment team.
-Whenever possible, the team identifies findings, conclusions and recommendations at the RFP aggregate level, keeping in mind that the GCF did not define what an RFP is, as it did, for example, for the simplified approval process (SAP).
-The team will use the term "RFP Modality" to refer to RFPs as a distinct option to access the GCF; however, it should be noted that no such modality is formally defined at the GCF level.
+Each of them has its separate guidelines and processes, which the Assessment team has considered.
+Whenever possible, the team identifies findings, conclusions and recommendations at the RFP aggregate level.
+But it is important to remember that, while the GCF provided a definition, for example, for the simplified approval process and others, it did not do the same for RFPs.
+The team uses the term "RFP Modality" to refer to RFPs as a distinct option to access the GCF; however, it should be noted that no such modality is formally defined at the GCF level.